MicrosoftDocs/quantum-docs-pr/articles/libraries/data-structures.md

 Every flavor of phase estimation needs an input unitary.
 This unitary is customarily described by one of two types of oracles.

+> [!TIP]
+> Both of the oracle types described below are covered in the samples.
+> To learn more about continuous query oracles, please see the [**PhaseEstimation** sample](TODO: link).
+> To learn more about discrete query oracles, please see the [**IsingPhaseEstimation** sample](TODO: link).

-The first type of oracle, which we call a discrete query oracle, simply involves a unitary matrix.
+The first type of oracle, which we call a discrete query oracle and represent with the user-defined type <xref:microsoft.quantum.canon.discreteoracle>, simply involves a unitary matrix.
 If $U$ is the unitary whose eigenvalues we wish to estimate then the oracle for $U$ is simply a standin for a subroutine that implements $U$.
 For example, one could take $U$ to be the oracle $Q$ defined above for amplitude estimation.
 The eigenvalues of this matrix can be used to estimate the overlap between the initial and target states, $\sin^2(\theta)$, using quadratically fewer samples than one would need otherwise.